f-droid/fdroid-website/_docs/FAQ_-_Client.md

 ---
 layout: page
-title: FAQ for the Android client app
+title: FAQ - Client
-permalink: /docs/FAQ_-_Client/
+redirect_from:
+ - /wiki/page/FAQ_-_Client

 ---

 ### The client shows a newer version.
 Why didn't it notify me of an update?